 There are several ways in which alleged violations of the Code can be reported, both by internal and external sources.
-For our employees, the options are described in the Code and include a whistleblowing hotline, which they can use anonymously (where legally permitted) or with identification.
-The hotline is operated independently by an external vendor and includes translation services into numerous languages.
+For our employees, the options are described in the Code and include an external, independently operated whistleblowing hotline, which can be used anonymously (where legally permitted).
+Our whistleblowing hotline is also available to externals via our public website.
+The hotline includes translation services into numerous languages and is available globally.

 All new permanent and temporary employees joining Swiss Re must undergo mandatory eLearning training on the Code, focusing on ethical behaviour in accordance with the principles of the Code and its relationship to Swiss Re’s values.
 Completion of the training is tracked and instances of non-completion are escalated until resolution.

-All permanent and temporary employees complete a periodic Code of Conduct Acknowledgement.
+All permanent and temporary employees also complete a periodic Code of Conduct Acknowledgement.